-The job specified by the given job id does not exist.
+The job specified by the given job id does not exist, or was already reaped by a call to 'Session::synchronize()' with 'dispose==TRUE'.

 5.17 InvalidJobTemplateException

 The job template is not valid.
 It was either created incorrectly, i.e. not via 'Session::createJobTemplate()', or it has already been deleted via 'Session::deleteJobTemplate()' method.